 James Berry will present a solo exhibition, on view from Apr.
-30 through May 4,2018
+30 through May

 "My work deals with relationships.
 Visually the relationship is between the two different materials used together to create a single unified piece.
 For this body of work I have used heat and open flame to produce a parasitic effect between the two materials where one material (the ceramic) affects the other (wood) adversely," said Berry.
 "In the more cerebral sense the different materials are stand-ins for people and the relationships we have with one another.
 Our relationships are in constant state of flux, changing based on any number of conversations, misunderstandings, emotions and emotional ties, situational issues, and many other variables.
-While this project explores a categorically negative part of relationships, it allows me to question aspects of all relationships in my experience.
+While this project explores a categorically negative part of relationships, it allows me to question aspects of all relationships in my experience."

 Originally from Alabama, Berry is currently in South Carolina to earn a Master of Fine Art degree, next destination currently unknown.
-"I came into

-Stormwater Studios in Columbia, SC, Offers Its First Resident Exhibition cal drawer and left as a ceramicist and a sculptor.
+"I came into my undergraduate degree as a technical drawer and left as a ceramicist and a sculptor.
 Graduate school at USC has left me indebted to many professors of many different disciplines, and hopefully will see me off as an all around better artist because of them," adds Berry.